Space tether

-Space tethers are long cables which can be used for propulsion, momentum exchange, stabilization and attitude control, or maintaining the relative positions of the components of a large dispersed satellite/spacecraft sensor system.
+Space tethers are long cables which can be used for propulsion, momentum exchange, stabilization and attitude control, or to maintain the relative positions of the components of a large, dispersed satellite/spacecraft sensor system.
 Depending on the mission objectives and altitude, spaceflight using this form of spacecraft propulsion is theorized to be significantly less expensive than spaceflight using rocket engines.

 Main techniques

 Tether satellites might be used for various purposes, including research into tether propulsion, tidal stabilization and orbital plasma dynamics.
 Five main techniques for employing space tethers are in development: